Third-Party Assurance FAQs

 How often do I need to get a report?

-HITRUST CSF reports with Certification are valid for two years given the successful completion of an interim review, no breach has occurred and no significant changes have occurred relating to the scoped control environment.
+HITRUST r2 Reports with Certification are valid for two years given the successful completion of an interim review, no breach has occurred and no significant changes have occurred relating to the scoped control environment.
+HITRUST i1 Reports with Certification are valid for one year – there is no interim or bridge assessment available for the i1.
 However, check with your business partner to ensure this meets their requirements as well.

-How can I use the CSF Assurance Program for third-party risk management?
+How can I use the HITRUST Assurance Program for third-party risk management?